-After outputting the results, and examining a consistent trend, where the efficiency curves matched well at higher energies but poorly at energies below 159 keV, another optimization trial was performed at position 3.
-For this case, the optimization code neglected all energies below 159 keV, and the results can be seen in Figure 8 and Table 5.
-A stronger agreement was found between experimental and MCNP calculated efficiencies, where the average relative difference was 2.4 %.
+After outputting the results, and examining a consistent trend where the efficiency curves matched well at higher energies, but poorly at energies below 159 keV, another optimization trial was performed at position 3.
+For this case the optimization code neglected all energies below 159 keV and the results can be seen in Figure 8 and Table 5.
+A stronger agreement was found between experimental and MCNP calculated efficiencieswhere the average relative difference was 2.4 %.
 Also the range for the top deadlayer was increased, to cause more photon attenuation and potentially provide better results.